vidyabhandary/blog/_posts/2024-12-08-Book-Review-Secret-Pulse-Of-Time.md

 - Why does life go by faster and faster as we grow older?

-None of the material I had absorbed on this topic seemed incomplete and were not satisfactory.
+None of the material I had absorbed on this topic seemed complete and were not satisfactory.
 My search though has ended with reading this book.
 I guess I needed something that would meander through biology, physics, neuroscience and philosophy along with practical wisdom.

 #### **Key Themes and Insights**